vseventer/eleventy-webpack-boilerplate/README.md

 _This project supports both `npm` and `yarn`, feel free to use whichever package manager you're most comfortable with._

 ## Getting Started
-Please familiarize yourself with [Eleventy] and [Webpack], and you will recognize the source directory contains all you need to get started with your new static site.
+Please familiarize yourself with [Eleventy] and [webpack], and you will recognize the source directory contains all you need to get started with your new static site.

 ## Development
 * To start the development server, run `npm start` or `npm run watch` and navigate to `http://localhost:8080`.
 * To build your site just once (for production), run `npm run build`.

-_The development server, [webpack-dev-server], is provided by [Webpack] and set-up to work in sync with [Eleventy]._
+_The development server, [webpack-dev-server], is provided by [webpack] and set-up to work in sync with [Eleventy]._

 ## Configuration
 This project predefines a set of configuration files, which can be tweaked depending on your preferences.